Elektrobit/ebcl_template/docs/images/params.md

 - **template** _(initrd/root)_  \[default: None \]: A Jinja2 template to create a configuration.
 In case of the _initrd generator_, a template for the init script can be provided.
-In case of the _root generator_, a template for the elbe XML image specification, or the kiwi-ng XML image specification can be provided.
+In case of the _root generator_, a template for the kiwi-ng XML image specification can be provided.

 - **name** _(boot/initrd/root)_  \[default: None \]: A name which is used in the filenames of the generated artifacts.